BILLING

 Labor and Industries:

-Dr. Hatzakis is an approved WA State L&I provider and bills L&I for your services.
-He will manage your claim as a attending physician, or a consultant.
+Dr. Hatzakis is an approved WA State L&I provider and bills L&I as well as selected self-insurers, for your services.
+He will manage your claim and all care you require, as your attending physician, or a consultant.
 You must include (1) Date of injury, (2) Claim number, and (3) if claim is open, in order for Dr. Hatzakis to bill L&I.

 Motor Vehicle Collisions: